Home Volunteering Australia – Wwoofing & HelpX

 Don’t hide your face, having a decent profile can definitely help you stand out in the volunteers list!
 To have better chances of finding a place, carefully complete your profile description, talk about yourself, what you like to do and what motivates you to volunteer.
 If your potential host likes your personality or interests, it will surely open doors!
 The whole thing is based on trust, so it is important to get along with your host and be on the same wavelength.

 Having references from other hosts is also a real plus.
-Always make sure that things go well with your hosts so that they can then give you a good reference, very useful for your next Wwoofing.
-As you have understood, the more complete your profile, the more chances you will have!
+Always make sure that things go well with your hosts so that they can then give you a good reference, very useful for your next volunteering experience.
+The more complete your profile, the more chances you will have!

 Experiences as a volunteer in Australia